Compiled on: 2025-06-30 — printable version

 0. download edits from the remote: git fetch

-Here are a bunch of GitHub features that are useful for cooperative work (cf. numpy
+Here are a bunch of GitHub features that are useful for cooperative work (cf. numpy’s repository)

 Forks: create a personal copy of someone else’s project